 Description: The Conservative Club is situated close to the Market Place.
 Please telephone for availability.

-Additional Information: We have a built-in sound system.
-There is an artistes changing room with toilet.
+Additional Information: We have a built-in Bose sound system.
+There is an performers changing room with toilet.
 We have a licensed bar, but extra staff would be charged for.

 Parking: Pay and Display car parking on the Market Place.
 Limited on-street parking.